 - 1. The maximum expenditure for system administration and school board governance will range from 3.6 per cent to 5.4 per cent depending on the student enrolment of the school jurisdiction.
 To determine the maximum expenditure, the applicable percentage is applied to a school jurisdiction's total expenditures as outlined in the Guidelines published by the Financial Reporting and Accountability Branch.
 See section 1.2, Fees and Deductions on how this reduction will be deducted from school board payments. - 2.
 Funding provided to support ECS to Grade 12 programs cannot be used to support courses, programs or training for adults (20 years and older). - 3.
 Targeted funding for provincial initiatives is allocated for specific priority programs as determined by Alberta Education, and are included in part 5 of this manual. - 4.
 Funding for capital needs is allocated to school jurisdictions based on priorities and formulas determined by Alberta Education.
 Funding is provided for the areas of school facilities and infrastructure maintenance and renewal.
-Funding for these areas cannot be used for purposes other than capital needs. - Given the nature of the following funding areas, it is not possible to utilize the funding for purposes other than that for which it was provided: Francophone education funding, French language funding, education programs in an institution funding, program unit funding, regional consortium funding, and debt retirement.
+Funding for these areas cannot be used for purposes other than capital needs. - 5.
+Given the nature of the following funding areas, it is not possible to utilize the funding for purposes other than that for which it was provided: Francophone education funding, French language funding, education programs in an institution funding, program unit funding, regional consortium funding, and debt retirement. - 6.
+Funding is provided to support the delivery costs for ECS to Grade 12 programs.
+It cannot be distributed directly to students or families through cash or cash equivalents, scholarships or capital assets where the primary or sole criteria is completion of a certain number of courses or credits. - 7.
+School authorities are not permitted to provide funding to students or families in cases where a student is enrolled in an online or regular school program.
+The only permissible instance for grant funding to be provided to parents is for students enrolled in a home education program.